slatedocs/slate/source/includes/_endpoint-boxdata.md

-dataset | URL of the dataset associated with the CrunchBox filters | A Crunch expression indicating which filters to include in the CrunchBox where | A Crunch expression indicating which variables to include in the CrunchBox
+dataset | URL of the dataset associated with the CrunchBox filters | A Crunch expression indicating which filters to include in the CrunchBox where | A Crunch expression indicating which variables to include in the CrunchBox creation_time | string | A timestamp of the date when this CrunchBox was created

 ```json